NormanStansfield/KEI/README.md

 # KEI

-Keyword Editor for IPTC data.
+Keyword Editor for IPTC tags.

 ## Features
 Simple read / write title and keywords of IPTC data with GUI.
 This is one of frond-end of ExifTool.
+### Batch mode
+Write tags on multiple files at once.

-## Support Tags
+## Support IPTC Tags

 - ObjectName
 - Keywords

+Almost stock photo site detects these tags.
-charset will overwrite to UTF8.
+Charset(Coded Character Set) will overwrite to UTF8.

 ## Support Image File Format